F4ir/DiscordStorage/README.md

 #### Disclaimer
 You shouldn't be using this as your main source of file storage.
-Program was inspired by [nigel-DiscordStorage](https://github.com/nigel/DiscordStorage).

-It is his Original code but i added some extra futures.